usnistgov/OSCAL/docs/content/documentation/schema/datatypes.md

 ---
 title: OSCAL Data Types
 heading: Data Types Used in OSCAL
-description: OSCAL Model Data Types Reference
+description: A description of the data types used in the OSCAL formats.
 weight: 10
 aliases:
   - /docs/schemas/datatypes/